sherifabdallah/countries-web-scraper/README.md

 ## Tools
 1. Python
-2. Flask
+2. beautifulsoup4
-3. SQLAlchemy
+3. requests
-4. CSS
+4. wget
-5. JavaScript
-6. Bootstrap

 ## How to run
 * Enter the directory where the script is located then type the following to the console